nopperl/ipinyou-ctr/Readme.md

 In our dataset, `Browser` indicates the [user agent][2] of the user targeted by the bid.
 We use the Python package [ua-parser][3] to translate the user agent into a factor variable which will indicate the browser family of the user (ie, `Mozilla Firefox`, `Chrome`, `Safari`, ...). `AdvertiserID` contains the unique identification number for each advertiser.
-To reduce our memory overhead, we will use only bids where `AdvertiserID == 2259` (a milk provider).
+To reduce our memory overhead, we will use only bids where `AdvertiserID == 2821` (footware seller).

 The actual user-identifiable variables are the `interest_*`-variables.
 They indicate whether the user has shown a specific interest into a tag used by iPinYou.
 For example, if the user is known to be interested in education-related